sendbird/sendbird-platform-sdk-csharp/docs/UserChannelMetadataApi.md

 ## DeleteUserMetadataByKey

-> void DeleteUserMetadataByKey (string userId, string key, string apiToken = null)
+> void DeleteUserMetadataByKey (string apiToken, string userId, string key)

 Delete a user metadata - When deleting a specific item of a user metadata by its key